splitio/ruby-client/Detailed-README.md

 *default value* = `Logger.new($stdout)`

-**block_until_ready** : The SDK will block your app for provided amount of seconds until it's ready.
+**ready** : The SDK will block your app for provided amount of seconds until it's ready.
 If timeout expires `SplitIoClient::SDKBlockerTimeoutExpiredException` will be thrown.
 If `false` provided, then SDK would run in non-blocking mode

 *default value* = `false`